 The visual system converts light entering the eye into electrical signals that travel along the optic nerve to the brain.
 In the brain, those electrical signals are processed and result in the images we call sight.
 Therefore, light is most critical in our ability to see.
-Without sufficient light, there is no contrast between the object and the background.
-This why vision is so poor at night.
+Without sufficient light, there is no contrast between the object and the background, so vision is poor at night.
 We require light to see for many reasons.
-Light helps to create contrast with the objects we are viewing in relation to their background.
+Light helps to contrast the objects we view in relation to their background.
 Light aids in our ability to have high definition and resolution.

-Some patients are bothered by glare, as some medical conditions result in increased light sensitivity.
+Some patients are bothered by glare as certain medical conditions increase light sensitivity.
 This is a double-edged sword, as we require a good bit of light to produce contrast, but too much light causes glare.
-To this end it is critical to match the sensitivity of the patients sight with their lighting needs and the tasks that they desire to participate in.
-There are lighting systems that are corrected for wavelength, spectrum, brightness, and color temperature, to name a few, that enable patients to get the most natural lighting conditions.
-In addition, filters may be added in the form of glasses that will help eliminate glare with only minimal reduction in intensity, thus maximizing contrast and viewing ability.
+To this end, matching the sensitivity of the patient’s sight with their lighting needs and the tasks they desire to participate in is critical.
+There are lighting systems corrected for wavelength, spectrum, brightness, and color temperature, enabling patients to get the most natural lighting conditions.
+Additionally, you can add filters in the form of glasses to help eliminate glare with minimal intensity reduction, maximizing contrast and viewing ability.

-We do not recommend the use of Halogen light bulbs as they generate a lot of heat.
-When using incandescent light bulbs, use a low wattage bulb with a gooseneck that allows you to bring the lamp close to the material.
-Fluorescent bulbs are cooler but some cast a bluish color on the paper.
-Many low vision doctors recommend The OTT full spectrum LOW VISION fluorescent lamps as they are designed to produce the most efficient lighting at the optimum levels of color temperature and wave length.
+We do not recommend using halogen light bulbs as they generate much heat.
+When using incandescent light bulbs, use a low-wattage bulb with a gooseneck that lets you bring the lamp close to the material.
+Fluorescent bulbs are cooler, but some cast a bluish color on the paper.
+Many low vision doctors recommend the OTT full spectrum LOW VISION fluorescent lamps as they produce the most efficient lighting at the optimum color temperature and wavelength levels.
 These lamps are NOT available in retail stores and are available from most IALVS doctors.